 Philosophy as an optional subject has become very popular in UPSC.
-As we know, it has monopolised State Services already.
-Philosophy has shortest syllabus so it can be prepared within minimum time with reasonable effort.
-Generally students think that Philosophy is absurd subject and it has no practical relevence but it is not true picture of the subject.
+Philosophy has one of the shortest syllabus, so it can be prepared within minimum time with reasonable effort.
+Generally students think that Philosophy is an abstract subject and has no practical relevence but this is not true.
 Philosophy is very analytical and speculative that makes it very interesting and highly scoring.

 Paper I deals with Indian Philosophy and Western Philosophy.
 Here we have to attempt 5 questions out of 8.
 2 questions are compulsory which are generally on specific topics.
 The compulsory question of Indian philosophy is generally on epistemology or it can be a short note.
 In Western Philosophy the compulsory question is mostly a short note.
 The first paper is highly scoring because all the questions are predictable.
 We have to critically examine the questions and give as many comments as possible.
 The questions are generally direct like refutation of inference given by Charvakay Syatvada and Anekantavada in Jainism, Pratitya Samutpada and Kshan Bhangvada in Early Buddhism, Shunyavada and Vigyanvada in Later Buddhism, Purush prakriti and Theory of Evolution from Samkhya, categories and atomism from Vaisheshika, Brahma and Maya from Sankara, Qualified non-dualism and refutation of Mayaism from Ramayanya.
 These are the common questions on Indian Philosophy which are generally asked in UPSC.
 In Western philosophy, theories of ideas of Plato, substance and form of Aristotle, 'Cogito ergo sum' of Descartes, substance or pantheism of Spinoza, monadology of Leibnitz, Esse est percipi of Berkeley, Scepticism of Hume, Synthetic a priori judgement of Kant, Truth is rational and rational is truth of Hegel, appearance and reality of Bradley, Radical empiricism of James, Common sense philosophy and refutation of idealism of Moore, Logical atomism and Theory of Description of Rusell, Eliminaation of metaphysics and verification theory of Ayer, Picture theory and language game of Wittgenstein, Category mistake of Ryle Nothingness of Heidegger, Existence precedes essence and man is condemned to be free of Sartre— all the common questions of Western philosophy.